Know The Difference Between Normal Forgetfulness And Dementia

 - Wandering

-If your loved one is showing several of the above signs, you should consider seeking help from medical professionals.
+If your loved one exhibits a number of the above signs, consider consulting with medical professionals.
 You’ll begin to get answers and may decide to seek assistance for your loved one with memory loss.
-At Redstone Village, you’ll find quality dementia care at a premier Life Plan community with a focus on whole-person wellness – where your loved one can receive high-quality care and enriching services for a healthier, more fulfilling lifestyle.
+At Redstone Village, we offer compassionate, high-quality dementia care within a premier and locally owned and operated Life Plan community.
+Here, your loved one will be cared for in a setting that focuses on whole-person wellness —providing not only quality care but also engaging activities and meaningful connections that support a healthier, more fulfilling lifestyle.